 Leadership Lesson #5.
 Take It Easy On Yourself

-And coming in at number 5… one of the leadership lessons you I want you to walk away with.
+And coming in at number 5… one of the most important leadership lessons I want you to walk away with.

 Early in my career, I’d take failure personally and I would blame myself for things that weren’t necessarily even my fault.